Amy Horrocks

 Amy Elise (Note: Although frequently referred to in text books as Amy Elsie (for example British Musical Biography: A Dictionary of Musical Artists, Authors and Composers, born in Britain and its Colonies, by James Brown and Stephen Stratton, S.S.
 Stratton, Birmingham, (1897), Women's Work in Music by Arthur Elson, L. C. Page & Company, Boston (1903), Women Composers: A Handbook by Susan Stern, Scarecrow Press, London (1978), Women composers : A Checklist of Works for the Solo Voice by Miriam Stewart-Green, G.K.
 Hall & Co., Boston (1980) and The New Grove Dictionary of Women Composers by Julie Anne Sadie (ed.), London: Macmillan, (1995)), her birth certificate lists her name as Amy Eliza and her marriage certificate, Amy Elise.)
-Horrocks (23 February 1867 – 4 December 1919), a life-long pacifist, was an English music educator, composer (particularly of songs) and pianist, born to English parents (Francis James Horrocks 8 July 1829 – 27 April 1913) and Hannah Horrocks (née Allen 1833 – 22 April 1913) in Rio Grande do Sul, Brazil, where it is suggested that Francis Horrocks was constructing tramways.
-Amy had an elder sister, Marian, also born in Brazil, but who died there in 1862 aged 1 year.
-Contrary to one report, she did not have a brother.
-She had a close association with the Royal Academy of Music as both a student, teacher and Fellow and enjoyed a degree of professional success, including several performances of her work at the Proms.
+Horrocks (23 February 1867 – 4 December 1919) was an English music educator, composer (particularly of songs) and pianist.
+She had a close association with the Royal Academy of Music as a student, teacher, and Fellow.
+She enjoyed a degree of professional success, including several performances of her work at the Proms.

 Early life

-The family (Francis, Hannah, Amy [aged 4] and their servant Mary Thompson) are recorded in the Scottish census of 1871, as lodgers in Edinburgh, so presumably they left Brazil between 1867 and 1871 and are possibly taking a holiday.
-When they return from Brazil the family settles initially in Cheshire.
-Francis had a loose family connection to the area with his elder brother Thomas having been born and died in Chester as an infant in 1827, during the time their father (also called Thomas) was stationed there while serving as a quartermaster in the Royal Fusiliers.